Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

-Dear SIR_MADAM,
+Dear DIRECTOR_OFFICER,

 as you are no doubt aware, the global carbon cycle is out of balance causing several potentially catastrophic effects including, but not limited to:
 * A strong rise of average temperatures (global warming),
-* A change in the pH value of oceans (ocean acidification),
+* A decrease of the pH value of oceans (ocean acidification),
 * Extinction of land and sea animal and plant species.

 Your company, COMPANY, engages in activities of extracting